PufferFinance/PufferPool/docs/PufferPool.md

 function burn(address owner, uint256 pufETHAmount) external
 ```

-This function allows Guardians or the Protocol to burn a NoOp's pufETH bond if their validator has exited the beacon chain with a balance less than 32 ETH
+This function allows pufETH to be burned upon redemption of ETH in exchange for pufETH.

 *Effects*:
 * Removes (burns) the specified amount of pufETH held by the owner